openframeworks/ofSite/_documentation/math/ofVec4f.markdown

 _inlined_description: _

 Sets this vector to be the average (center of gravity or centroid) of a given array of 'ofVec4f's.

+Parameters:
+points The array of 'ofVec4f's used in the average calculation. num The number of ofVec4f objects in the array.